 Although the FDA deems it safe, it definitely seems that more testing of Ace-K is needed.

 Though I haven’t tried them, they also offer “MyWater Flavor Essences” — which are unsweetened syrups containing “natural flavors.”

 Careful, though: “Natural flavors” are not real foods; they’re made in a lab just like artificial flavors.
-(They’re allowed to be called “natural” because they are actually derived from the food they taste like, unlike “artificial” flavors.
-More on this in future posts.)
+(They’re allowed to be called “natural” because they are actually derived from the food they taste like, unlike “artificial” flavors.)

 The Bottom Line.

-I really like the Sodastream.
-It’s a good product, well built, easy to use, and does what it says it does.
+I really like the Sodastream Home Carbonator.
+It’s a great product, well built, easy to use, and does what it says it does.